Ezekiel 28 – Against Satan, King of Tyre

 ‘Thus says the Lord GOD: “When I have gathered the house of Israel from the peoples among whom they are scattered, and am hallowed in them in the sight of the Gentiles, then they will dwell in their own land which I gave to My servant Jacob.
 And they will dwell safely there, build houses, and plant vineyards; yes, they will dwell securely, when I execute judgments on all those around them who despise them.
 Then they shall know that I am the LORD their God.”’”

 i.
 In God’s design the Babylonian exile would not last forever.
-After 70 years of forced captivity, the Jewish people were allowed to go back to the promised land.
+After 70 years of exile and captivity, the Jewish people were allowed to go back to the promised land.
 Only about 50,000 of them did in the days of Ezra and Nehemiah, and when they did they did not return to a safe and secure land.
 This means that the promises of gathering back to the land were only partially fulfilled in the return from Babylonian exile.
-As part of the new covenant promises, there was a greater and perfect fulfillment to come, which can rightly be said to have a significant milestone in 1948.
+As part of the new covenant promises, there was a greater and perfect fulfillment to come, which can rightly be said to have reached a significant milestone in 1948.

 b.
 Then they will dwell in their own land which I gave to My servant Jacob: This future, post-exilic promise shows that God’s plan for Israel in their land did not end with the Babylonian conquest of Jerusalem; nor has it ended today.

 i.
 “This brief message would be a source of encouragement to the exiles.
-Moreover, it was only a preview of the fuller development of the restoration message that would be given in chapters 33–39.”
+Moreover, it was only a preview of the fuller development of the restoration message that would be given in Ezekiel 33-39.”
 (Alexander)

 ii.
 The Puritan commentator John Trapp was one of those who rejected the idea that God still has some distinct place for Israel in His continuing plan of the ages.
 His explanation of the promise of Ezekiel 28:25 was: “Provided that they cleave close to me; otherwise I will out them again.”
 Yet such a condition is nowhere mentioned in this and similar promises.